dolliars/heyheather/_posts/2019-03-30-setting-up-blog.md

 What is octopress?
 It's a Ruby Gem for writing a deploying Jekyll blogs.

-I also learned that some information on blog post may no longer be relevant, so always check the documentation.
+I also learned that some information on blogs may no longer be relevant, so always check the documentation.

 Also: look for documentation specific to your OS!
 I keep forgetting to do this!